-EQUITABLE ACCESS TO VACCINE
+EOUITABLE ACCESS TO VACCINE

-PDPH will continue to monitor disparities in vaccine uptake and adjust distribution methods to ensure vaccine access among communities of color.
+PDPH will continue to show data on disparities in vaccine uptake on its online dashboard and adjust distribution methods to ensure vaccine access among communities of color.

 VACCINE SAFETY

 Several mechanisms are in place to monitor vaccine safety.
 Adverse events following COVID-19 vaccination can be reported to CDC's Vaccine Adverse Event Reporting System (VAERS).
 VAERS may be contacted directly, or adverse event reports can be called in to PDPH staff, who will assist with filing the VAERS report.
 In addition, all persons who receive COVID-19 vaccine are being encouraged to enroll in CDC's V-safe program, a smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after vaccination.
 Early data compiled by the Centers for Disease Control and Prevention (CDC) through these reporting mechanisms demonstrate the safety of both the Pfizer and Moderna vaccines.